 In addition, the Company's customer service department conducted a customer satisfaction survey to collect information, issued, analyzed and developed various services to meet customer needs and create maximum benefits.
-In 2022, the Company received a satisfaction score of 99.56 percent in service speed and 99.58 percent in service efficiency and problem-solving, making the overall satisfaction score at 99.57 percent.
-In 2022, we have also improved our customer service system into an automated system called Customer Service Management (CSM) in order to provide a full range of services, to monitor and verify all types of services, including installation, delivery and maintenance.
+In 2023, the Company surveyed customer satisfaction in 7 topics, consisting of 1) reporting progress and results of problem solving to customers, 2) providing services that meet customer needs, 3) quick response of Call Center staff, 4) knowledge and ability to solve problems of service staff, 5) ease of contacting to request service through various channels, 6) overall quality of service, and 7) etiquette and attire of service personnel.
+This year, the Company was rated an average overall satisfaction score of 85.97 percent.
+In addition, improving and developing the customer service system into an automated system called Customer Service Management (CSM) in order to provide a full range of services, to monitor and verify all types of services, including installation, delivery and maintenance.
 In the CSM system, another important tool developed is the service information system called Service Knowledge Management System (SKMS) as a center for collecting all customer service data with data retrieval function.
 This is to provide the customers with faster services that meet their needs.
-In terms of requesting services, the Company has added additional communication channels such as Web Portal and Line Official Account @AITHelpDesk to support the current needs of customers.
-These communication channels can be will be available from 2023 onwards.
+In terms of requesting services, the Company has added additional communication channels such as Web Portal and Line Official Account "AIT Customer Service" to support the current needs of customers.